-Further investigation may be required should the telecommunication services, identified as being colocated, utilize copper core cables to assess if there is the potential for signal interference from the HVDC cable system.
+Further investigation may be required should the telecommunication services, identified as being colocated, utilise copper core cables to assess if there is the potential for signal interference from the HVDC cable system.
 Such studies can only be done following the completion of the detailed designs for the overall system by the converter and cable system suppliers.

-The study findings are currently applicable for the entire project.
+Whilst this study is focused on the CHPE Package 1A (Putnam to Dresden) section, the findings are applicable for the remaining route also.
 It may be determined in the future that exceptional circumstances for a particular or newly discovered CI warrant a further targeted study which can be evaluated at that time.